I'm an Amherst applicant. How do I get an Amherst username and password?

 What happens if I change my e-mail address during the application process?

-What if my online record doesn't indicate that Amherst has received admission Application materials that I believe were sent?
+What if my online record doesn't indicate that Amherst has received application materials that I believe were sent?

 Don't panic!
 Remember, it often takes up to three weeks for us to process application materials and enter them into our database, so please give us some time and check the online system again later.
 [Please note that first-year applicants are required to submit two essays, one from the Common Application and another from our Supplement.
 Transfer applicants are required to submit three essays.]
 If you think we've had plenty of time to process your materials and they are still listed as missing, feel free to contact us by e-mail at firstname.lastname@example.org

-I sent scores for two SAT II subject scores.
+I sent scores for two SAT Subject Test scores.
 Why doesn't the system show that you received them?

 Why does my online record say that the ACT or SAT was waived?